marcov/tech-notes/docs/Linux/namespaces.md

 a parent user NS, you lose all capabilities in that NS and they cannot be regained.

 ### Network Namespaces

 Network namespaces cannot be nested.
-That's because, after all, an network device can be in one and one only network namespace, so there's no point in nesting them.
+If you think about, a network device can be in one and one only network namespace, so there's no point in nesting.

-How to occupy a network NS:
+A network namespace persists as long as:

-- with a process.
+- There is a process associated to that network NS

-- (pseudo-filesystem nsfs-type) with a mount bind (usually in `/var/run/netns/NSNAME`)
+OR

-  * the name of the file is the name of the network namespace
+- There is a file in the nsfs special FS type (usually mounted at `/var/run/netns/`), and:

-  * the file is a bind mount from `/proc/<PID_IN_NET_NAMESPACE>/ns/net` to `/var/run/netns/NSNAME`
+  * name of the file = name of the network namespace
-  * the inode (as shown by `stat`) of `/var/run/netns/NSNAME` is the network namespace identifier.
+  * file: created by bind mount `/proc/<PID_IN_NET_NAMESPACE>/ns/net` to `/var/run/netns/NSNAME`
-  * the namespace exists even if there is no process associated to it, i.e. even if there is no process for which the inode ID of the symlink `/proc/PID/ns/net` is the inode ID of `/var/run/netns/NSNAME`.
+  * file inode: inode as shown by `stat` of `/var/run/netns/NSNAME` is the network namespace identifier.

-Once both no process is in the namespace, and no nsfs mountpoint exits for the namespace, the namespace disappears.
+  * the namespace will persist even if there is no process associated to it, i.e. even if there is no process for which the inode ID of `/proc/PID/ns/net` is equal to the inode ID of `/var/run/netns/NSNAME`.

 You can very well create a network namespace for init: